Overweight and Obesity

 Also see the Youth Risk Behavior Surveillance System (YRBSS).

-- Let's Move!
+- Let's Move Schools!
 Tools to help make schools healthier places to learn by providing high-quality nutrition, integrating physical activity during the day, and teaching children about the importance of embracing a healthy, active lifestyle to prevent obesity.
 The White House.

 - Rudd ‘Roots Parents.
 Suggestions for parents about how to make school foods healthy for kids.
-Yale Rudd Center for Food Policy and Obesity.
+UConn Rudd Center for Food Policy and Obesity.

-- Teacher Enrichment Initiatives (TEI): Obesity.
+- Teacher Enrichment Initiatives (TEI): Corpulosity: A Study of Obesity.
 Educational materials for teaching middle- and high-school students about cause-and-effect relationships related to adolescent obesity.
 Includes lesson plans, activity ideas, and background information for teachers.
-Related curricula address nutrition and physical activity.
+Related curricula address nutrition and body image.
 University of Texas Health Science Center at San Antonio and K–12 teachers in the San Antonio, TX, area.